Skip to navigation Skip to content

 The new farm business income estimate is applied from 22 February 2020 (date of notification).

-FAQs for farm business losses
+FAQs for overall operating losses (formerly known as farm business losses)

 Table 6